-- a.
-Development shall protect and enhance green infrastructure and assets as identified in Appendix 5.
+Strategy, Ddevelopment shall protect and enhance green infrastructure and assets as identified in Appendix 5 4.
 This includes the requirement that development must provide for the protection and integration of visually or ecologically important existing trees, hedges and woodlands.
-Development that would result in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland will only be permitted where the need for, and benefits of, the development in that location clearly outweigh the loss. - b.
-Development shall design green infrastructure and integrate with existing green corridors identified on the Proposals Map, to maximise its connections and functions and ensure the sustainable maintenance and management of it.
+Development that would result in the loss or deterioration of irreplaceable habitats, including ancient woodland and the loss of aged or veteran trees found outside ancient woodland will only be permitted where the need for, and benefits of, the development in that location clearly outweigh the loss.

+b.
+Development shall provide and design green infrastructure to and integrate with existing green corridors identified on the functions and ensure the sustainable maintenance and management of it.